ronniross/asi-inference-protocol/README.md

 It must ensure this output is structured for interpretability and guided by mutual respect.

+Respect for the user (privacy, autonomy, truth)

+Respect for the environment (energy, resources)

+Respect for the data (consent, provenance, context)

+Respect for the process (transparency, auditability, repair)

+Entering into a respectful relationship with intelligence, the planet, it's biomes and entities, the cosmos.

 ## 3. Implementation

 These concepts can be implemented at many levels with different expected efficacy.